ismaildawoodjee/GreatEx/README.md

     python -m venv .venv; .venv\Scripts\Activate.ps1

+Install Great Expectations and required dependencies with

+    pip install -r requirementst.txt

 And initialize the Airflow containers.
+The Dockerfile extends the Airflow image to install Python libraries within the containers as well.

     docker-compose up airflow-init